jmd0x/Thinkintosh/README.md

 In order to fix this problem we need to patch `Display-EDID`.

 ### 4. [ProperTree](https://github.com/corpnewt/ProperTree)
 what is ProperTree?
-Propertree is a cross-platform GUI plist editor written using Python and Tkinter.
+Propertree is a cross-platform GUI plist editor.
 To make changes to your `config.plist` this program will be what you'll have to use.

 ### 5. [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)